kowzan-devops/kubernetes/kubernetes-basic-description.md

 - SelfSubjectAccessReview / selfsubjectaccessreviews
 - SelfSubjectRulesReview / selfsubjectrulesreviews
 - ServiceAccount / serviceaccounts / sa
+> service accounts are used to provide an identity for pods.
+Pods that want to interact with the API server will authenticate with a particular service account.
 - StorageVersion
 - SubjectAccessReview / subjectaccessreviews
 - TokenRequest
+> TokenRequest requests a token for a given service account.
 - TokenReview / tokenreviews

 ### Metadata